 1. Anne Frank House

-The snakes in front of the Anne Frank House sometimes reach up to the next block, so that waiting times of several hours can be a problem.
+The queues in front of the Anne Frank House sometimes reach up to the next block, so that a waiting time of several hours can be a problem.
 Therefore, it is highly recommended to get tickets for a certain time window in advance.
 There is often less activity in the evening hours.
-Many visitors are so annoyed but wait in front of the entrance, so touched they often leave the home of Anne Frank, who fell victim to the horrors of National Socialism when she was only 15 years old.
+Many visitors are annoyed by the long queues but it pays off to visit the home of Anne Frank, who fell victim to the horrors of National Socialism when she was only 15 years old.

 2. Red light district Amsterdam